Featured Document Type: Knowledge organiser

 This resource is designed to support children in understanding how language plays a vital role in religious belief and practice.
 It outlines the journey from oral traditions to written scriptures, exploring why certain languages are considered sacred and how translations help religious communities connect with their teachings.
 The resource highlights examples from different worldviews helping to foster respect for religious diversity.
 It is ideal for revisiting key knowledge and supporting learning across the unit.

-A Knowledge organiser that captures the essential knowledge and skills learnt throughout the unit Religion and worldviews, Year 5, Why are some places in the world significant to believers?
+Knowledge organiser – R&W Y5: Why are some places in the world significant to believers?

 A Knowledge organiser that captures the essential knowledge and skills learnt throughout the unit Science, Year 5, Animals, including humans: Human timeline.